juliandreas/vue-toggles/README.md

 </p>

 <p align="center">
-**⚠️ This plugin is still in Alpha (this will change soon).
+**⚠️ This plugin is still in Beta (this will change soon).
 But for now there might still be a lot of caveats, so I do not recommend using it in production **
 </p>

 <p align="center">